COVID 19 Guidelines

 Immediately notify the synagogue office (email@example.com or 206-722-5500) if you develop any COVID-19 symptoms/concerns.
 Do not wait for more formal medical consultation and/or testing for confirmation.
 Do not attend any minyanim at Ezra Bessaroth until the symptoms and concerns are resolved, as determined by a competent medical professional.

 The issue of attendance has been addressed in our literature and others’ guidelines.
-We encourage you to adjudicate in your own mind and after consultation with medical professionals if attendance beginning July 4 is prudent on your part.
+We encourage you to adjudicate in your own mind and after consultation with medical professionals if on site services attendance is prudent on your part.

 You acknowledge that you are attending all services at your own risk